noahmyers/noahmyers.github.io/_pages/home.md

   - /home.html
 ---

-I help tomorrow’s accountants become fluent in the technologies and analytical mind-sets that now define our profession.
-In the classroom—and often on conference stages—I guide students and practitioners through:
+I help accountants navigate the technologies, analytical mindsets, and ethical challenges shaping the future of the profession.
+In both classrooms and in professional settings, I guide students and practitioners through:

 - **Accounting Information Systems** & internal controls
-- **Data Analytics and Visualization** for audit and decision support
+- **Data Analytics and Visualization** for auditing and decision support
 - **Applied AI & Automation** (VBA, Alteryx, Power Automate, Python, SQL)
 - **Audit Methodology and Emerging Assurance Tools**

+My research examines how regulation, technology, and information access reshape auditing and assurance.
+I study auditor oversight, information search behaviors, and emerging audit tools—and recently coauthored a case on the internal control failures behind FTX’s collapse.

-My courses blend real-world datasets, live demonstrations, and hands-on labs so participants leave with skills they can use the very next day.
-Recent talks include how generative AI reshapes audit evidence, workflow automation for finance teams, and lessons from high-profile frauds such as FTX.
+I design courses that integrate real-world datasets, live demonstrations, and hands-on labs so participants leave with practical, actionable skills.
+Recent talks have explored how generative AI reshapes audit evidence, workflow automation in accounting, and insights from the collapse of FTX.

-Before entering academia I audited complex IT environments at **Ernst & Young** and implemented accounting software for mid-market clients at **Squire & Company**—experience I still draw on to keep each lesson practical and engaging.
+Before academia, I audited complex IT environments at **Ernst & Young** and implemented accounting software for mid-market clients at **Squire & Company**—experience I draw on to make each lesson practical, relevant, and engaging.

-Explore the **Teaching** tab for syllabi, sample assignments, and classroom projects, or download my **CV** to see additional service and outreach activities.
-I’m always happy to collaborate on guest lectures, professional-development sessions, or curriculum design—feel free to reach out!
+Students can explore the **Teaching** tab for syllabi, sample assignments, and classroom projects.
+Colleagues and professionals are welcome to download my **CV** or [contact me](mailto:noah.myers@uvu.edu) to collaborate on guest lectures, professional development sessions, research projects, or curriculum design.